thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

 The learning curve of providing useful and high value data is rather low compared to putting all the informations in a powerful and new thus complicated tool.

 Most of all: **it would have been easier to understand**.
 Thus to sell, to grow and to convince.
-And us to survive.
+And for us to survive.

 **We built a nice piece of software**.
-But we never got any more customer by polishing a line of code or by adding a new feature.
+But we never acquired any additional customer by polishing a line of code or by adding a new feature.
 Because those lines of code never faced anyone willing to sign a check.

 ## You do not need money